-- Submit a Sport Club Registration Form Submit an updated club constitution Submit an Entrance Interview Questionnaire (new presidents only) Submit a Sport Club Practice Request Form (indoor clubs only) □ Submit a Committee Preference Form (presidents only)
+- □ Submit a Sport Club Registration Form

+- Submit an updated club constitution

+- □ Submit an Entrance Interview Questionnaire (new presidents only)

+- □ Submit a Sport Club Practice Request Form (indoor clubs only)

+- □ Submit a Committee Preference Form (presidents only)

 - □ All officers are fully registered on DoSportsEasy (DSE)

-- All officers have submitted proof of current CPR/AED and First Aid certification on DSE
+- □ All officers have submitted proof of current CPR/AED and First Aid certification on DSE

 - □ All club officers have completed all assigned training modules.
 See next page for assignments.

 - General Program Policies and Procedures

 - Registration and DoSportsEasy

 - o Travel

-- Finances
+- o Finances

+- o Stadium Use Guidelines

-- Risk Management Modules:
+- o Risk Management

-- Athletic Training services

-- Injury Recognition and Reporting

-- Head Injury and Concussion Management

-- Emergency Action Plans